Outreach: Scholarships, Volunteer Hours Form, Little Birdhouse Libraries

-CCRTA scholarships worth at least $1000 are given every year to a current college sophomore or junior who is a resident of Clark County and has graduated from a Springfield City or Clark County Public School System.
+CCRTA scholarships worth at least $2000 are given every year to a current college sophomore or junior who is a resident of Clark County and has graduated from a Springfield City or Clark County Public School System.
 The number of scholarships awarded vary according to funding.

 CCRTA members donate toward scholarships.
-Outside education-oriented organizations also provide funding.
+Outside education-oriented organizations also may provide funding.

 For a Downloadable Form, Right Click on: Application Form.